 The Westray Mine Disaster eventually resulted in Bill C-45 being brought forward in the Canadian Parliament in 2004.
 This bill criminalized negligence related to OHS in all Canadian jurisdictions.
 The bill eliminated legal limits on fines associated with OHS violations and simplified prosecutors’ jobs by allowing them to charge everyone who had control over the workplace where the injury or fatality occurred by eliminating the need to determine a “controlling mind” within the business.
 In most cases, before this bill passed, the difficulties related to finding a single “controlling mind” in a business meant that successfully prosecuting anyone was nearly impossible.
 That’s why the original Westray prosecution eventually failed.

-The miners are remembered at the memorial located in Their Light Shall Always Shine Memorial Park in Stellarton, NS.
+The Westray Mine Disaster memorial in Their Light Shall Always Shine Memorial Park in Stellarton, Nova Scotia, was built to provide a place where the public can remember the miners.
 The memorial park is located above the section of the mine where the miners died.

 The miners killed in the disaster included: